Science Deep Dive: Fatty15 & Liver Health

 Dr. Eric Venn-Watson’s Highlights

-- Science supports that C15:0, a healthy odd chain saturated fatty acid, has benefits that support liver health.
+- As shared in the Washington Post article, C15:0, a healthy odd chain saturated fatty acid, has been linked to healthier livers.
 In fact, nutritional C15:0 deficiencies may be driving the rise in poor liver health.

 - Fatty15 is an award-winning and science-backed C15:0 supplement that supports long-term health and wellness, including liver health, at the cellular level.*